anp/sirfrancis/README.md

 *NOTE: Some files (notably build.gradle) have no commit history, they were cleaned of private data using [bfg-repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/).
 This repository started out private, and I decided to share the code, so I had to remove several files from the history before making it public.*

 SirFrancis is my project to create a lightweight movie-recommendation engine.
 The data is parsed into the database by an automated reproducible process which downloads bulk exports from [The OMDB API](http://www.omdbapi.com/).
 This process takes atomic movie listings, deduplicates actor, director and writer entries, and connects them all in an OrientDB graph database which allows for faster graph traversals than in a traditional relational database.
+Users can then add ratings for movies they like (or don't) and these are then filtered against the overall movie graph to generate potential recommendations based on a process similar to collaborative filtering.
+However, no user data is required to bootstrap these recommendations, as in traditional collaborative filtering processes.
+This recommendation process is based on the structure of the graph itself, as opposed to preferences expressed by other users.

-Originally I had intended to deploy this as a side project and try to find ways to monetize it, but now I'm just interested in sharing what a simple Dropwizard + OrientDB app might look like.
+Originally I had intended to deploy this as a side project and try to find ways to monetize it, but now I'm just interested in sharing what a Dropwizard + OrientDB app might look like.
+I intend to eventually complement this back-end work with a front-end, but for now SirFrancis can only serve data over HTTP requests.

 SirFrancis' backend is built on Java 8 and Gradle using the following technologies: